Project

 Eligibility

 Applicants must be registered in degree programs directly related to spectrum research, education, or management.
-Examples of applicable programs include, but are not limited to, communications, computer science, data science, economics, education, electrical/electronic engineering, physics, policy, and pre-law.
+Examples of applicable programs include, but are not limited to, communications, computer engineering/science, data science, economics, education, electrical/electronic engineering, physics, policy, and pre-law.

 Application Process